tamccullough/movieeze/movi-eeze-flask/movieeze/README.md

 ## requirements

+## Model

+The model can be downloaded from;

+You then need to edit the ml_main.py file to direct it to the location of the model

 ### Python Virtual Environment setup

 Once you have downloaded the repo, you will need to cd into the movieeze/ directory and create a virtual environment there with the following.